About

 Intralingual respeaking: the respeaker converts spoken content into written output (subtitles, captions or scrolling text) in the same language.
 This has become standard practice for many broadcasters in the UK and around the world.
 It makes content accessible to a wide-ranging audience who need access to audio for different reasons.
 It is likely that you have used intralingual live subtitles yourself, they are often displayed on television in places such as waiting rooms, pubs and airports.

-Interlingual respeaking: the respeaker converts spoken content into written output in different language.
+Interlingual respeaking: the respeaker converts spoken content into written output in a different language.
 It is a far newer technique that combines human simultaneous interpreting and live subtitling skills with speech recognition technology to rapidly produce text on screen.
 The professional listens to the live spoken input and simultaneously translates it into a target language, voicing it to a speech recognition software, which then converts the spoken utterances into written text as shown below.

 Here the words of the Spanish speaker are converted into written English subtitles in real time.